-On August 15th, twenty-five came out for Elvis music and free pizza from Papa Murphy's, 8950 Hwy 64, Suite 102.
+On August 15th, twenty-five came out for Elvis music and free pizza from Papa Murphy’s, 8950 Highway 64, Suite 102.
 Special thanks to Barbara Taylor for the homemade banana cake, with fresh banana slices on the side, and peanut butter ice cream.
-What's an Elvis Week celebration without something with PB & bananas!
+What’s an Elvis Week celebration without something with peanut butter and bananas!

 On August 12th, Teresa James, ASP®, CPO, returned to give a talk on Organizing Your Spaces.
 This class covered easy ways to organize your closets, cabinets and pantries so you can finally find what you need when you need it.

 Integrating concepts of interior design and space management, discussed techniques to help achieve a home that is both organized and aesthetically pleasing.
-Teresa can be reached at 901-752-5522 or .
+Teresa can be reached at 901-752-5522 or email Teresa James.